c3lang/c3-web/src/content/docs/Misc Advanced/library-packaging.md

 }
 ```

-In the example here, this library supports two targets: **macos-x64** and **windows-x64**.
-If
-we tried to use it with any other target, the compiler would give an error.
+In the example above, this library supports two targets: **macos-x64** and **windows-x64**.
+If we tried to use it with any other target, the compiler would give an error.

 We see that if we use the **windows-x64** target it will also load the **ms_my_extra** library.
-And
-we also see that the linker would have a special argument on that platform.
+We also see that the linker would have a special argument on that platform.

 Both targets expect `my_lib_static` to be available for linking.
-If this library provides this
-or dynamic library it will be in the target sub-directories, so it likely has the path
+If this library provides this static or dynamic library it will be in the target sub-directories, so it likely has the path `windows-x64/my_lib_static.lib` or `macos-z64/libmy_lib_static.a`.
-`windows-x64/my_lib_static.lib` and `macos-z64/libmy_lib_static.a`.

 ### Source code